-• Per the Master Agreement, conferences will be held virtually or in person depending on the current health guidelines every six weeks.
+• Per the Master Agreement, conferences will be held virtually or in person depending on the current health guidelines every six weeks in grades TK-8.
+In grades 9-12 conferences will be held virtually or in person every 9 weeks.